BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 .. code-block:: python

-    # incremental lists up to a defined number can be created using the built-in range() function.
+    # incremented lists up to a defined number can be created using the built-in
-    # The range function outputs a 'range' object.
-However, it can be casted to a list
+    # range() function.
+The range function outputs a 'range' object.
+However, it
-    # using the list() function.
+    # can be casted to a list using the list() function.

     n = 10
     # Create list of length 10 ranging from 0 - 9